Standard Medication Format

 In the past, users entered the medication strength and amount (or total dose) in a total of 4 fields

-The nurse may opt to add any clarifying information he/she wishes, to ensure staff are clear.
+The nurse may opt to add any clarifying information he/she wishes, to ensure instructions to staff are clear.
 In the example below, the tablet strength is 40mg.
 The instructions indicate both the number of tabs AND the total dose in milligrams the resident will receive:

 In the past, desktop ResiDex users scheduled the time of the medication from the med screen, then added a corresponding service in the service entry screen.
 Scheduling of medications is now simplified as the user can enter both the time the medication is to be administered and the provider to whom it is being assigned.